 In the wedding industry, the number of weddings in Japan in 2017 was 607,000 (Ministry of Health, Labour and Welfare, 2017 Annual Estimate of Vital Statistics), down 14,000 from 2016.
 Although the number of weddings and receptions is decreasing slowly as the prime wedding age population declines, the guest house wedding market is still generally healthy.

-Differentiating wedding services from those of competitors by using wedding styles and services is becoming increasingly difficult.
+Differentiating wedding services from those of competitors by using distinctive wedding styles and services is becoming increasingly difficult.
 During the first nine months of the fiscal year, we took many actions in line with the IKK Group’s philosophy of “touching our customers’ hearts.”
 There were internal and external employee training activities to give our people the personal strengths and customer interaction skills needed to provide personalized wedding services.
 In addition, we used our own sales support system to analyze operating data and used many initiatives at wedding facilities to attract more customers.

 To capture a larger share of Japan’s wedding market, we are working on building an infrastructure capable of quickly meeting the increasingly diverse needs and expectations of customers and using an introduction system for maintaining a cycle in which we receive new customer referrals from current customers.
 All these actions are aimed at sales and earnings growth.

 Net sales in the first half of the current fiscal year increased 7.3% from one year earlier to 9,160 million yen, operating profit decreased 27.2% to 512 million yen, ordinary profit decreased 25.1% to 526 million yen, and profit attributable to owners of parent decreased 42.9% to 345 million yen.